How to Protect Your Privacy

 - Promptly remove mail from your mailbox.

-- Deposit outgoing mail in a post office collection box, hand it to a postal carrier, or take it to a post office instead of leaving it in your doorway or home mailbox, where it can be stolen.
+- Deposit outgoing mail in a post office collection box or take it to a post office instead of leaving it in your doorway or home mailbox, where it can be stolen.

 Be proactive and help defend yourself against identity theft